satisfactorymodding/smr-frontend/CONTRIBUTING.md

   1. we lint the code again (you can sneak stuff in, husky is imperfect in enforcement!)
   1. if that all passes we deploy to our GitHub page!

+## Merging

+The `main` branch is for releases.
+All contribution PRs should target the `staging` so they can be tested first.
+The staging branch is automatically deployed to <https://ficsit.dev>.

+When the `staging` branch is working and it's time to release, we rebase its changes onto the `main` branch.
+To ensure this process works, we require linear history on all branches, and we squash or rebase external pull requests (squash if they have merge commits).

 ## Wrap Up

 If you follow these conventions, it will be much quicker for all parties involved to incorporate your changes!